-3GPP Release 15 introduces two mechanisms to handle the limited uplink coverage on the higher bands, namely NR Carrier Aggregation (CA) and supplementary uplink (SUL).
-The use of these mechanisms effectively utilize idle sub-3 GHz band resources, improve the uplink coverage of C-band, and enable the provisioning of 5G services in a wider area.
-Both solutions, NR CA and SUL, offer transport of UL user data using sub-3GHz band NR radio resources.
-NR CA provides the added benefit of also providing sub-3GHz DL user data support.
+3GPP Release 15 introduces the supplementary uplink (SUL).
+The use of SUL effectively utilizes idle sub-3 GHz band resources, improves the uplink coverage of C-band, and enables the provisioning of 5G services in a wider area.
 Based on the SUL, the feature Uplink and Downlink Decoupling defines new paired spectrums, where C-band is used for the downlink and a sub-3 GHz band (for example, 1.8 GHz) for the uplink, thereby improving uplink coverage.
-Figure 10 shows how UL and DL Decoupling works.
+Figure 12 shows how UL and DL Decoupling works.

-Field tests show that combining DL on C-band with UL on sub-3 GHz can improve both uplink and downlink experience by 6 times (see Figure 11).
+Field tests show that UL and DL decoupling feature can improve both uplink and downlink experience by 6 times (see Figure 13).